Mongey/terraform-provider-kafka/website/docs/index.html.markdown

 * `sasl_aws_token` - (Optional) AWS session token.
 Can be set through the `AWS_SESSION_TOKEN` environment variable.

 * `sasl_aws_creds_debug` - (Optional) Set this to true to turn AWS credentials debug.

+* `force_delete` - (Optional) Force resource deletion even when the Kafka cluster is unavailable.
+  Useful for ephemeral environments where Kafka clusters might be deleted before resources.
+  Default `false`.